rcurlette/PurgeOldVersions/README.md

 - *structureGroups* - the structure groups to parse and remove old versions of pages.
 - *runInInteractiveMode* - displays the output in a console window

 _If the variables for *contentFolders* or *structureGroups* is empty, it will not parse them.
-Also, the folder in the right Publication will be done by the script, so it's usually the folder in the GLEN level.
+Also, the folder in the right Publication will be done by the script, so it's usually the folder in the parent level.

 # Interactive Mode or Scheduled:
 - If running from a workstation and _not_ the server, update the Core Service binding paramters.
 Change http://localhost to the URL of your CMS server.